tealhorizon87/ms4_right-fit-tailoring/README.md

     - have a clear idea of what the site sells or does
     - easily navigate the site and any information within it
     - be able to easily add and remove items from the shopping cart
+    - easily understand what measurements are needed for the 'made to measure' service
-    - see the sopping cart total at all times
+    - see the shopping cart total at all times
     - be confident that I can checkout securely
     - register for an account
     - be able to contact the site owner/administrator with any queries
   - As a registered user, I want to -
-    - save my delivery information for future use
+    - save my delivery information for future use, and edit when necessary
-    - be able to edit this information if I were to move, or want it shipped to a different location
+    - save my measurements for future use, and edit when necessary
     - see my previous orders
-    - be able to add items to a wishlist so I can come back to them later
+    - be able to add items to a wish list so I can come back to them later
     - be able to delete my account and all personal details if necessary
   - As the site owner/administrator, I want to -
     - add new items to the site